jinwchoi/awesome-action-recognition/README.md

 # Jinwoo-Computer-Vision-and-Machine-Learing-papers-to-read
-Jinwoo's list of Computer Vision and Machine Learning papers
+Jinwoo's list of Computer Vision and Machine Learning papers and codes

 ## Table of Contents